dannyvankooten/www.dannyvankooten.com/content/blog/2022-12-rewriting-interpreter-rust.md

 </div>

 **39 seconds**.
 Ouch.
-I know tree walking is not supposed to be fast, but given our C implementation manages to do it in under 5 seconds, surely we should be able to do the same in Rust?
+I know tree walking is not supposed to be fast, but given the C implementation manages to do it in under 5 seconds, surely we should be able to come close to that in Rust?

 ### Optimizing Rust code for performance

-Let's take a look at where all this time is spent by running `fp` (another one of [the aliases defined here](#aliases)):
+Let's take a look at where all this time is spent by running `fp` (another one of [the aliases defined here](#aliases), which simply calls into `perf` to generate a call graph):

 ```
 100.00%     8.34%   [.] nederlang::eval::eval_expr